BanementI/random-repos/README.md

 - [Tor](https://www.torproject.org/) - Lets you connect to the deep web, as well as avoiding censorship in strict countries.
 - [Chromium](https://source.chromium.org/) - The base for Google Chrome, Microsoft Edge and Opera.
 - [Ungoogled Chromium](https://github.com/Eloston/ungoogled-chromium) - Chromium, but removes the Google web server dependacy. :green_heart:
+- [WOOB](https://woob.tech/) - Web Outside Of Browsers.
+So technically, it's not a browser, but a collection of applications that are able to interact with websites.

 ### Browser Addons
 - [SponserBlock](https://github.com/ajayyy/SponsorBlock) - Skip sponsorships in videos, all community reported.
 [Has it's own API](https://github.com/ajayyy/SponsorBlockServer). :green_heart: